-EAS determines the criteria for fostering, decides which animals are eligible for foster care.
+EAS determines the criteria for fostering and decides which animals are eligible for foster care.
 EAS staff will inform you of any medical treatments to be administered, the anticipated length of the foster-care period, the objectives of each placement (restoring to health, rearing to adoptable age, socialization, etc.), and any other restrictions or expectations we may have.

 You will be expected to keep the animal safe and secure, return it to EAS when requested to do so, and not promise the animal to anyone, or imply that you have the authority to approve a potential adoption.
 EAS retains ownership of all animals placed in foster care and will make all decisions regarding the adoption & placement of the animals fostered.

-EAS takes reasonable care to screen animals for foster care placement, it makes no guarantees relating to the animals’ health, behavior or actions.
+EAS takes reasonable care to screen animals for foster care placement, it makes no guarantees relating to the animal’s health, behavior, or actions.

 Thank you for your generosity in considering fostering a shelter animal.
 In order to assist you in ensuring its safety and well-being, we urge you to review the following information.

 Please give your foster pet a bit of time to settle into your home.
 Particular care should be exercised when letting the animal out.
 A newly relocated animal has no sense of home and should be kept on a leash or in a fenced-in area until this process has taken place (usually a few weeks at best).